 Using tools like SaturnOne and focusing on these critical metrics, B2B marketers can effectively track, analyze, and optimize their content marketing strategies to demonstrate clear ROI and revenue impact.

-Attribution Doesn’t Work With Content Marketing, Except Sometimes
+Attribution Doesn’t Work With Content Marketing, Except If You Do More Than Website Stats

 With 60+ touches, over three channels, and 100+ days to customer conversion with the B2B and content marketing, how do you show attribution?
 No matter how much you spend or how much you try, it will be imperfect.
 I believe the traditional attribution models are next to useless for content marketing… Except for individual conversion points.